baccrie/Capstone-Portfolio-Project-at-ALTSchool-Africa/README.md

 ### 1. Auth Endpoint

-- all other endpoints are protected and therefore requires an apikey header with the name "apikey" for authorization, this auth key can be generated once, after signup with the auth signup endpoint below.
+- all other endpoints are protected and therefore requires an apikey in req header with the name "apikey" for authorization, this auth key can be generated once after signup with the auth signup endpoint below.

   #### i. signup user and generate apikey for subsequent request access to other protected endpoints.